-Agriculture, the art and science of cultivating the soil, growing crops and raising livestock, together with a wide variety of spin-off industries from cheese making to brewing, were for many centuries the main occupations on the Vale of the White Horse and down in the Thames Valley.
-(Photo taken from Folly Hill)
+Agriculture, the art and science of cultivating the soil, growing crops and raising livestock, together with a wide variety of spin-off industries from cheese making to brewing, were for many centuries the main occupations on the Vale of the White Horse and down in the Thames Valley around Faringdon.
+(Photo taken from Folly Hill looking over the bypass into the Vale of the White Horse)

 A Day in the Life of a Farm Labourer